First Use of Your Server

 - Use these login details to navigate to the Server Control Panel (SCP) to start the server.

-- After logging in for the first time, change the password to one that only you know.
-To do so, click Options in the top right corner and change your password in the Change Password field.
+- After logging in for the first time, change your password to one that only you know.
+To do so, click the Account menu item in the top left bar, then go to Settings and Account Data and change your password in the Change Password field.

 - We recommend following best practices and choosing a passphrase that is long and unique and only used for the SCP.
 It should contain both upper and lower case letters, numbers, and symbols.

-- Return to the home page by clicking the Home button in the top right corner.
-Alternatively, you can click the SCP logo in the top left corner.
+- Return to the home page by clicking the netcup button in the top left corner of the top bar.
+Alternatively, you can click the SCP logo to the right of it.

 3. Using the Server for the First Time